BhuvanSharma02/ReadyEd/README.md

 ## Contributing

 We welcome contributions to make ReadyEd more comprehensive and effective.
-Please read our contributing guidelines before submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Emergency management experts who provided guidance on best practices
-- Educational content reviewers
-- Community feedback and testing

-## Contact

-For questions, suggestions, or support, please contact the ReadyEd team.

----

 *ReadyEd - Because being prepared saves lives.*